-• the progress of our clinical trials, including expenses to support the trials and milestone payments that may become payable to BMS or Migenix;

-- our ability to establish and maintain strategic collaborations, including licensing and other arrangements; - the costs and timing of regulatory approvals; - the costs involved in enforcing or defending patent claims or other intellectual property rights; - the costs of establishing sales or distribution capabilities; - the success of the commercialization of our products; and - the extent to which we in-license, acquire or invest in other indications, products, technologies and businesses.
+- the progress of our clinical trials, including expenses to support the trials and milestone payments that may become payable to BMS or Migenix; - our ability to establish and maintain strategic collaborations, including licensing and other arrangements; - the costs and timing of regulatory approvals; - the costs involved in enforcing or defending patent claims or other intellectual property rights; - the costs of establishing manufacturing, sales or distribution capabilities; - · the success of the commercialization of our products; and - the extent to which we may in-license, acquire or invest in other indications, products, technologies and businesses.

-Our current cash and cash equivalent balances are currently our principal sources of liquidity and we believe these will satisfy our projected working capital, capital expenditure, debt servicing and possible investment needs, at a minimum, through the third quarter of 2008.
+Our current cash and cash equivalent balances are currently our principal sources of liquidity and we believe these will satisfy our projected working capital, capital expenditure and debt servicing, at a minimum, through the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could spend our available financial resources faster than we currently expect.
 Our future funding requirements will depend on many factors, including, but not limited to the rate of progress and cost of our clinical trials and other product development programs for IV APAP, Omigard and any other product candidates that we may in-license or acquire.
 Until we can generate significant cash from our operations, we expect to continue to fund our operations with existing cash resources generated from the proceeds of offerings of our equity securities and our existing borrowings under our loan and security agreement.
 In addition, we may finance future cash needs through the sale of additional equity securities, strategic collaboration agreements and debt financing.
 However, we have drawn down all available amounts under our existing loan and security agreement, and we may not be successful in obtaining strategic collaboration agreements or in receiving milestone or royalty payments under those strategic collaboration agreements.
 To the extent that we raise additional capital by issuing equity securities, our existing stockholders' ownership will be diluted.
 We have invested a substantial portion of our available cash funds in money market funds placed with reputable financial institutions for which credit loss is not anticipated and have established guidelines relating to diversification and maturities of our securities available-for-sale to preserve principal and maintain liquidity.
 In addition, we may finance future cash needs through the sale of additional equity securities, strategic collaboration agreements and debt financing.
-However, we have drawn down all available amounts under our existing loan and security agreement, and we may not be successful in obtaining strategic collaboration agreements or in receiving milestone or royalty payments under those strategic collaboration agreements.
-In addition, we cannot be sure that our existing cash and investment resources will be adequate, that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to us or our stockholders.
+Also, we cannot be sure that our existing cash and investment resources will be adequate, that additional financing will be available when needed or that, if available, financing will be obtained on terms favorable to us or our stockholders.
 Having insufficient funds may require us to delay, scale-back or eliminate some or all of our development programs, relinquish some or even all rights to product candidates at an earlier stage of development or renegotiate less favorable terms than we would otherwise choose.
 Failure to obtain adequate financing also may adversely affect our ability to operate as a going concern.
 If we raise additional funds by issuing equity securities, substantial dilution to existing stockholders would likely result.
 If we raise additional funds by incurring additional debt financing, the terms of the debt may involve significant cash payment obligations as well as covenants and specific financial ratios that may restrict our ability to operate our business.